Photography copyright © Di Fruscia. All rights reserved.

 11. You recently published a compilation of your video work called “Looking for Purpose” – tell us something more about it and if you have plans of building it up video portfolio further.

 I started this just for fun in order to record the places I visited.
 My First experience was recording my US Southwest road trip with my girlfriend.
 My skills as a videographer weren’t that good but really enjoyed making this video none the less.
 The only problem was, every time the light was very nice or dramatic, I completely forgot to record it on video, My focus was always on photography.
-I have now switched my way of thinking and always make sure I spend some time recording my travels.
+I have now switched my way of thinking and always make sure I spend some time recording my travels location thing.
 Looking for purpose was a starting point for me, I had an idea of what I wanted to do but wasn’t exactly sure how it would turn out..I can honestly say that I am happy with the result given my lack of experience in that field.
 I can definitely see that a lot can be done better but this just makes make more anxious on creating another one.

 12. The other side of Patrick is a very philosophical(?), He is a person known to post inspirational/motivational quotes – tell us something about these external forces that drives you ?